IonelaBita/Test-Cases/README.md

 **Test Steps**

 1. Enter the cart page
-2. Click on the Coupon Code section, enter the coupon code and press the button "Apply coupon".
+2. Click on the Coupon Code section, enter the coupon code and press the button "Apply coupon"

 **Expected Result:**